July Video Game Releases to Look Out For

 The winter is usually prime video game release time.
 November and December bring some amazing titles to PS4, Xbox One, Nintendo Switch, and PC.
-The current gaming console cycle is all about quality over quantity.
+Based on the biggest news from e3 2019, this gaming console cycle is all about quality over quantity.
 Great games, no matter the genre, are being made by all.
 So many gamers look for the next big title.
 To keep an eye on the next big title, watch out for these July video game releases.

 What’s the Best Game Coming Out in July?